1/28/2009

 Contestant #1: Maybe I will, dickhead.
 Maybe I'll tell her how

-growing weed behind the garage.
+you've been growing weed behind the garage.

 Contestant #2: I swear to god, Jimmy.
 Do it and die.